Updated: Dec 15, 2022

 1. Collect Evidence

 Put your shoes away.
 Do not put on the shoes you were wearing when you fell again after falling.
 They might have signs of oil or other debris on the bottom, although those signs could be removed with time and use.
-Your lawyer might need to hire a professional to look at the shoes.
+Your Slip and Fall Lawyer in California might need to hire a professional to look at the shoes.
 Experts frequently examine the amount of traction on the bottom of your shoes at the time of your fall.

-Request a CCTV footage/videos.
-Request that any video is kept by the property owners.
+Request CCTV footage/videos.
+Request that the property owners keep any video.
 Any case may require video evidence.
 In other cases, video has been crucial evidence that has resulted in a settlement or a trial win.

 2. Document Your Injuries